allyer88/Handtrack.js-Game/README.md

 6. Did you design your app with a particular type of user in mind?
 If so, whom?
+We designed this app for kids to help them practice hand coordination.

 7. Describe the two custom gestures you created.

 8. How does your app implement or follow principles of good UI design?